48 Great Things To Do In Paris In April 2024 – Bienvenue au Printemps!

 If you're more of a sportif sort of traveler, this is the day tour for you.
 Cycle through the idyllic countryside near Versailles with your guide leading the way.
 Shop the local markets for picnic supplies and stop for an impromptu lunch in — you guessed it — the gardens of Versailles!
 Also explore the palace on this VIP skip-the-line day of exploration.

-Private Tour of Versailles
+Your Own Private Versailles

 VIP Versailles